 Purpose

-Explanation: This section introduces the Program Management Plan (PMP).The Program Management Plan acts like an executive summary for the sub-plans appropriate for this Program, when sub-plans are used.
-Else, enter the entire sub-plan information into the appropriate sections within the PMP.
+Explanation: This section introduces the Program Management Plan (PMP).The Program Management Plan acts like an executive summary for the sub-plans appropriate for this Program, when separate sub-plans are used.
+Otherwise, enter the entire sub-plan information into the appropriate sections within the PMP.

 Program Post Implementation Review (PIR) Plan